Osmotic pressure between arbitrarily charged surfaces: a revisited approach: The Scheme

 Equations (\ref{eq6}) and (\ref{eq8}) are our main results.
 They demonstrate how the pressure is determined by the inter-surface separation and boundary conditions.
-By the correct choice of variables, the {\it electrostatic potential} for negative osmotic pressure and the {\it electric field} for positive osmotic pressure, we have obviated the need for extra symmetry arguments.
+By the correct choice of variables, the {\it electrostatic potential} for negative osmotic pressures and the {\it electric field} for positive osmotic pressures, we have obviated the need for extra symmetry arguments.
 In particular, it enables the calculation of the osmotic pressure for asymmetric two-surface systems.

 We note that the specific choice of variables is relevant also to the calculation of the electrostatic potential, $\psi$.
 Once the osmotic pressure is determined by Eq.~(\ref{eq6}) or (\ref{eq8}), the potential profile $\psi(z)$, or the electric field ${\cal E}(z)$, can be evaluated accordingly.
 This is done by inserting the osmotic pressure, and replacing $d\to z$ and $\psi_2\to\psi(z)$ in Eq.~(\ref{eq6}), or ${\cal E}_2\to {\cal E}(z)$ in Eq.~(\ref{eq8}).
-Therefore, it is possible to obtain the potential and electric field profiles for asymmetric boundary conditions.
+Therefore, it is also possible to obtain the potential and electric field profiles for asymmetric boundary conditions using our approach.